 Following is a discussion of some common situations that can cause or contribute to commercial truck accidents.
 Speak with a truck accident lawyer or review FindLaw's Truck Accident Overview for more information.

 Drivers of passenger vehicles (primarily cars) often are to blame for traffic accidents with big rigs or other large commercial trucks.
 The most common type of unsafe act committed by car drivers who get in collisions with large trucks has to do with ignorance of a truck's performance capabilities, such as limits associated with acceleration braking and visibility.

-Some common unsafe acts committed by car drivers in the vicinity of large trucks include:
+Common unsafe acts committed by car drivers in the vicinity of large trucks, which often result in truck accidents, include:

 - Maneuvering to the right of a truck that is making a right turn.

 - Misjudging an approaching truck's speed at an intersection, and making a left turn in front of the truck.

 - Merging improperly into traffic, causing a truck to maneuver or brake quickly.

 - Failure to slow down or speed up when a truck begins to change lanes or merge.

 - Unsafe passing, particularly passing with insufficient headway.